-- 1. A meeting will be held prior to the suspension of any student at this meeting the student will be entitled to: - a.
-A written or oral statement of the charges; - b.
-If the student denies the charges, a summary of the evidence against the student will be presented; and, - c.
-An opportunity to explain his or her conduct. - 2.
-The meeting shall precede suspension of the student except where the nature of the misconduct requires immediate removal.
-In such situations, the meeting will follow the suspension as soon as reasonably possible following the date of the suspension. - 3.
-Following the suspension, the parents or guardians of suspended students will be notified in writing.
-The notification will include dates of the suspension; describe student's misconduct, & action taken by the principal.
+- (1) A meeting will be held prior to the suspension of any student at this meeting the student will be entitled to: - (A) A written or oral statement of the charges; - (B) If the student denies the charges, a summary of the evidence against the student will be presented; and, - (C) An opportunity to explain his or her conduct. - (2) The meeting shall precede suspension of the student except where the nature of the misconduct requires immediate removal.
+In such situations, the meeting will follow the suspension as soon as reasonably possible following the date of the suspension. - (3) Following the suspension, the parents or guardians of suspended students will be notified in writing.
+The notification will include dates of the suspension; describe student's misconduct, and action taken by the principal.

-G. Expulsion Procedures
+Expulsion Procedures